xinhaoyuan/layout-machi/README.md

 ## Use the layout

-Use `local layout = machi.layout.create(name, editor[, default_cmd])` to instantiate the layout with an editor object.
+Use `local layout = machi.layout.create(args)` to instantiate the layout with an editor object. `args` is a table of arguments, where the followings can be used:

-`name` can be a string or a function returning a string (see `init.lua` and "Advanced" below).
-This is used for having different actual layout dependent on tags.

-`editor` are used for editing and persisting the layouts.
-You can use the exsiting `machi.default_editor`, or see below on creating editors.
-You can create multiple layouts with different names and share the same editor.
+  - `name`: the constant name of the layout
+  - `name_func`: a `function(t)` closure that returns a string for tag `t`. `name_func` overrides `name`
+  - `persistent`: whether to keep a history of the command for the layout.
+Default is `true`

-`default_cmd` is the initial command if no history command exists for the layout.
+  - `default_cmd`: the command to use if there is no persistent history for this layout.

+The function is compatible with the previous `machi.layout.create(name, editor, default_cmd)` calls.

 ## The layout editor and commands